 The need to synchronize operations (including those of many-many processors) using a central clock signal is especially disadvantageous when attempting to imitate the behavior of biological systems without such a central signal.
 Although the intention to provide asynchronous operating mode was a major design point~\cite{SpiNNaker:2013}, the hidden synchronization (mainly introduced by thinking in conventional \gls{SW} solutions) led to very poor efficiency~\cite{NeuralNetworkPerformance:2018}, when the system attempted to perform its flagship goal: simulating the functionality of (a large part of) the human brain.

-As was discussed in section~\ref{sec:estimatingfactors}, the performance also depends on the length of measurement time, because of fixed-time contributions.
-When making only 10 seconds long measurements, the smaller denominator (compared to \gls{HPL} benchmarking time), may result in up to $10^3$ times worse $(1-\alpha_{eff})$ and performance gain values.
+As we discussed in section~\ref{sec:estimatingfactors}, the performance also depends on the length of measurement time, because of fixed-time contributions.
+When making only 10 seconds long measurements, the smaller denominator (compared to \gls{HPL} benchmarking time) may result in up to $10^3$ times worse $(1-\alpha_{eff})$ and performance gain values.
 The dominant limiting factor, however, is a different one.

-In brain simulation, a $1~ms$ integration time (essentially sampling time) is commonly used~\cite{NeuralNetworkPerformance:2018}.
-The biological time (when events happen) and the computing time (how much computing time is required to perform computing operations to describe the same) are not only different, but also not directly related.
+In brain simulation, a $1~ms$ integration time (essentially, a sampling time) is commonly used~\cite{NeuralNetworkPerformance:2018}.
+The biological time (when events happen) and the computing time (how much computing time is required to perform computing operations to describe the same) are not only different but also not directly related.
 Working with "signals from the future" must be excluded.
-For this goal, at the end of this period, the calculated new values of the state variables must be communicated to all (interested) fellow neurons.
-This action essentially introduces a "biology clock signal period", being a million-fold longer than the electronic clock signal period.
-Correspondingly, the achievable performance is desperately low: less than $10^5$ neurons can be simulated, out of the planned $10^9$ ~\cite{NeuralNetworkPerformance:2018}\footnote{Despite its failure, the SpiNNaker2 is also under construction~\cite{SpiNNaker2:2018}}.
-For a detailed discussion see~\textbf{\cite{VeghBrainAmdahl:2019,VeghTemporal:2020,VeghScalingANN:2020}}.
+For this goal, at the end of this period, one must communicate the calculated new values of the state variables to all (interested) fellow neurons.
+This action essentially introduces a "biology clock signal period" million-fold longer than the electronic clock signal period.
+Correspondingly, the achievable performance is desperately low: the system can simulate less than $10^5$ neurons, out of the planned $10^9$ ~\cite{NeuralNetworkPerformance:2018}\footnote{Despite its failure, the SpiNNaker2 is also under construction~\cite{SpiNNaker2:2018}}.
+For a detailed discussion see~\textbf{\cite{VeghBrainAmdahl:2019,VeghTemporal:2020,VeghScalingANN:2021}}.